 Where to Stay

-At Dhrangadhra, if you want inexpensive but comfortable accommodations, don't pass up the opportunity to stay at the home of wildlife photographer and guide, Devjibhai Dhamecha, and go on one of his exclusive safaris.
+At Dhrangadhra, if you want inexpensive but comfortable accommodations, don't pass up the opportunity to stay at the home of wildlife photographer and guide Devjibhai Dhamecha, and go on one of his exclusive safaris.
 He also offers stays in traditional kooba huts, as well as camping, on the edge of the Little Rann at Eco Tour Camp.
+Facilities are basic though.

-Near Dasada, Rann Riders (read reviews) is very popular.
+Near Dasada, Rann Riders (read reviews) is popular.
 It's an ethnically designed eco-resort, set amidst wetlands and agricultural fields.
 All kinds of safaris are offered including horse, camel and jeep safaris.
 The resort also has a focus on sustainable tourism.
 It provides a place for local artisans, such as weavers, to sell their handicrafts and operates excursions to nearby villages.

 Desert Coursers resort at Zainabad also accommodates guests in eco-friendly cottages by a lake.
 It's run by Dhanraj Malek, a scion of the royal family of Zainabad.
 Dhanraj is a passionate birder and knows the area, along with the local communities, intimately.
 Prices are reasonable and include room, jeep safari, and meals.
 Luxury camping trips are organized upon request, and you can go into the Little Rann on excursions lasting up to three days.
-The property also attracts birders.

 If you want to stay close to the Bajana entrance, The Royal Safari Camp is the place!
 It's relatively new and has the best facilities.